Forrer Learning Commons and Academic Support

 Academic Coach Program

 The Academic Coach Program guides, mentors, and coaches students in small group settings to develop and support their time management, organization, ongoing learning, and timely work completion for college success.
-Academic Coaches are peers who are trained, paid, and meet twice per week with a student.
-Academic coaches are intentionally matched with students for mentoring and connection.
+Academic Coaching is like having a personal trainer for your learning.
+Academic Coaches are peers who are trained, paid, and meet twice per week with students.
+Students can sign up for Academic Coaching sessions via the Penji app.
 The program's objectives are:

-• Support students in their adult development by providing assistance in developing systems to organize and complete course assignments successfully
+• Support students in taking responsibility for their work by providing assistance in developing systems to organize and complete course assignments successfully

 • Provide accountability for timely assignment completion